-An induction program is the process used within organizations to introduce a new hire to the company and vice versa and train the new employee for their work assignment.
+An induction program is the process used within organizations to onboard new hires into the organization and familiarizes them with the new role and company culture.

 A good induction programme will include the following activities:

 - Introduction to terms and conditions (for example, benefits, how to apply for a leave, working hours, holiday entitlement, how to make expense claims, etc.).

 - Job description along with key duties and responsibilities

 - A basic introduction to the different departments within the company

 - Rules governing working hours, expected behavioral standards, dress code